MesecevaKci/deepRL_banana_navigation/report.md

 In early episodes, the agent's knowledge is quite limited and in order to discover the optimal policy it has to explore all possibile state-action pairs.
 However, the agent should always act somewhat greedily, towards its goal of maximizing return as quickly as possible.

 The need to balance these two competing requirements in known as the Exploration versus Exploitation problem.
-One potential solution to this problem is implemented by using ϵ\epsilonϵ-greedy policies and gradually modifying epsilon over time.
+One potential solution to this problem is implemented by using epsilonϵ-greedy policies and evolving epsilon over time.

 More precisely, the agent starts by exploring i.e. choosing a random action with some probability epsilon 𝛜.
 Simultaneously, the agent continues to exploit its knowledge of the environment by choosing actions based on the policy with probability (1-𝛜).
 At the beginning, the value of epsilon is large and as the time goes on, the value of epsilon decays.
 In this way the agent gains more experience over time by increasingly rellying on the exploitation.
 The usual practice is to start with epsilon = 1 corresponding to 100% random actions and slowly decrease it to a small value such as 5% or 2% of random actions.